 - Adoring the Pests: This movie features Mr. Jingles / Steamboat Willy, a mouse found running around the death row cells.
 They decide not to kill him, aside from the Jerkass Percy, because of his unusual behavior: fearless in the face of humans, accepts food only from the regular guards, and his searching of the cells as if he's awaiting for somebody.
 Mr. Jingles adopts Eduard Delacroix when he arrives and entertains all with his spool fetching trick, even performing a show for the guards on another block.

-- Alas, Poor Villain: Delacroix isn't the villain in the film, and is actually well liked by the fellow inmates and guards, which makes his horrible death even sadder.
+- Alas, Poor Villain: Delacroix is guilty of a very heinous crime, but is actually well liked by the fellow inmates and guards and is genuinely sorry for what he did, which makes his horrible death even sadder.

 - Anachronism Stew: The film is set in 1935, but Louisiana did not start using the electric chair to execute criminals until 1940.

 - Angel Unaware: It's strongly implied that John Coffey is one, especially considering he remembers nothing about his past and his lawyer couldn't find any information on him, despite his enormous size.

 - A Rare Sentence: He infected you with life?